it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/websites.rst

 About denial of service attacks
 ```````````````````````````````

 A denial of service attack (DoS) seeks to disrupt the availability of a system or service.
-Additionally, attackers may use multiple source computers in a distributed denial of service (DDoS) attack.
+Additionally, threat actors may use multiple source computers in a distributed denial of service (DDoS) attack.

 Typically, these attacks target webservers in order to overwhelm the webserver’s internet connection or its ability to respond to user requests.
-If the attacker can send more requests than permitted by the system, the webserver or internet connection will be too busy to respond to additional requests, resulting in a “denial of service” to legitimate users.
+If the threat actors can send more requests than permitted by the system, the webserver or internet connection will be too busy to respond to additional requests, resulting in a “denial of service” to legitimate users.
 Of note, computers participating in a DDoS attack may be infected with malware that conducts the attack, which means they are also victims of malicious activity.

 Recognizing typosquatting
 `````````````````````````